KevinGimbel/kevingimbel.com/content/post/2017-03-29-using-the-terminal-part-1.md

 {{% figure src="/images/posts/2017/terminal/prompt/vim-empty-file.png" caption="An empty file opened in VIM" %}}

 To start writing text we need to enter Input Mode.
 This is done by typing an `i`.
 Afterwards, we can write.
 VIM has three different modes: Input, Visual and Normal.
 To leave a mode and return to normal, you need to press `ESC`.
 Visual Mode can be used to select multiple lines or copy/paste things around.
-Insert Mode is mainly used for writing text and Normal Mode is used for navigation, e.g to move to the Top of a file (`SHIFT+g`) or bottom of a file (`SHIFT+G`).
+Insert Mode is mainly used for writing text and Normal Mode is used for navigation, e.g to move to the Top of a file (`gg`) or bottom of a file (`SHIFT+G`).
 VIM works a lot with shortcuts which is why we can edit text files so fast with it.
 Consider the following example HTML tag.

 ```html
 <div class="some-class-name another-class-name yet more classes"></div>